-The Center contains a suite of advanced electron microscopes, including transmission (Philips CM200 FEGTEM, CM100 TEM and Zeiss 912TEM) and scanning (Philips XL30 FEG-SEM) electron microscopes.
-These instruments provide high-resolution, energy-filtering and low-temperature TEM, nano-diffraction EM, low-voltage SEM and in-situ mechanical testing capabilities.
-Also available are microchemical and microstructural analysis capabilities (EDS, PEELS, WDS), electron probe (Cameca SX 50 electron microprobe), scanning probe microscopes (three Bruker AFMs), surface and thin film analysis (Horiba Raman Spectrometer and Woollam M-2000 Ellipsometer), computer simulation (molecular dynamics and image processing), and materials preparation (ion beam sputtering, plasma etching, cryo-ultramicrotome, multifunctional mechanical polisher, and ion beam mill).
-The IAC is also equipped with a FEI Strata DB-235 dual-beam focused ion beam (FIB/SEM) system that provides the unique capability to either add or subtract material at precisely defined locations with nanoscale resolution.
-We have recently acquired a high-resolution X-ray diffractometer (a Bruker D8 Discover, with monochromator, high-precision two-circle goniometer, 2D detector, and accessories for reflectometry, grazing incidence diffraction and texture measurements, and microdiffraction; the system is easily reconfigured for these different applications).
-We have added another major instrument, an Environmental FEG-SEM, owing to a NSF-MRI award (PI: Prof. George Scherer).
-This new microscope provides unique capability of studying wet or insulating materials in water vapor or other gasses environment at near atmospheric pressures.
-Cement, polymers, biological cells, soil bacteria, wood, and liquid suspensions can be analyzed at the nanoscale without prior specimen preparation.
+The Center contains a suite of advanced electron microscopes, including world-leading transmission (Titan Themis 80-300 Cubed Double Cs-corrected S/TEM, Titan Krios G3 300 Cs-corrected cryo - TEM, Talos F200X S/TEM, and CM200 FEGTEM) and scanning (Verios 460 XHR SEM, Quanta 200 FEG Environmental-SEM, XL30 FEG-SEM) electron microscopes.
+These instruments provide sub-angstrom resolution, energy-filtering, cryo-bioimaging, tomography and high/low-temperature structural imaging, nano-diffraction, low-voltage SEM and in-situ dynamic testing capabilities.
+Also available are micro/nano elemental/chemical analysis capabilities (superX-EDS, X-MaxN80 EDS, fast EELS spectroscopy, WDS), scanning probe microscopes (Multimode, NanoMan and Dimension ICON3 AFMs), surface and thin film analysis (ThermoFisher K-Alpha + X-ray Photoelectron Spectrometer XPS/UPS, Horiba Raman, Ellipsometer, UV-VIS and FLS), thermal and other analysis (DSC, TGA-GC/MS, DMA, rheometer, FTIR, optical microscopes), computer simulation (molecular dynamics and image processing), and materials preparation (ion beam sputtering, plasma etching, cryo-ultramicrotome, multifunctional mechanical polisher and ion beam mill).
+The IAC is also equipped with a Helios G3 dual-beam focused ion beam (FIB/SEM) system that provides the unique capability to either add or subtract material at precisely defined locations with nanoscale resolution; and high-resolution X-ray diffractometers (D8 Discover and D8 Advance, and MiniFlex XRDs).
+IAC's latest addition is the Versa 520 3D X-ray microscope, owing to a NSF-MRI award (PI: Prof. Craig Arnold).
+This microscope provides unique capability of studying 3D structures of any materials under various dynamic conditions; cement, polymers, biological cells, soil bacteria, wood, solar cells, batteries, and liquid suspensions can be analyzed at the micrometer scale without prior specimen preparation.

 A central mission of the IAC is the education, research, and training of students at Princeton University.
 IAC also collaborates with researchers in industry and other academic institutes.
-Recent IAC users include over 250 students from 13 departments and centers on campus [Chemical and Biological Engineering, Chemistry, Civil and Environmental Engineering, Ecology and Evolutionary Biology, Electrical Engineering, Geosciences, Mechanical and Aerospace Engineering, Molecular Biology, Physics, Plasma Physics Labs (PPPL), Princeton Art Museum, School of Architecture, and Firestone Library].
+Recent IAC users include over 250 students and researchers from 18 departments and centers on campus [Chemical and Biological Engineering, Chemistry, Civil and Environmental Engineering, Ecology and Evolutionary Biology, Electrical Engineering, Energy and the Environment, Geosciences, History, Mechanical and Aerospace Engineering, Molecular Biology, Neuroscience, Physics, Plasma Physics Labs (PPPL), Princeton Art Museum, PRISM, School of Architecture, and Firestone Library, etc.], as well as external industrial companies.
 The IAC supports ten regular courses on campus, four undergraduate and three graduate: CEE105, CBE347, CHM513/MSE513, ELE547A, FRS122, FRS187, MAE244, MSE302, MSE503 and MSE505.
-Many undergraduate students enjoyed using various types of electron microscopes during class, as well as in their senior thesis research.
-The research experience gained in the IAC has helped students win a number of national awards, such as AFCEA National Grand Prize for Science, Fannie and John Hertz Foundation Fellowship, Barry M. Goldwater National Scholarship, Fulbright Scholarship, Harvey Fellowship, LeRoy Apker Award, AFCEA National Grand Prize for Science, National Science Foundation Fellowship, National Defense Science and Engineering Fellowship, Materials Research Society Student Award, Microbeam Analysis Society Distinguished Student Award, and Microscopy Society of America Undergraduate Research Award.
-Many REU and RET members have also learned to use the instruments during their stay at Princeton.
+Many undergraduate students enjoy using various types of electron microscopes during class, as well as in their senior thesis research.
+The research experience gained in the IAC has helped students win many national awards including AFCEA National Grand Prize for Science, Fannie and John Hertz Foundation Fellowship, Barry M. Goldwater National Scholarship,

 The IAC conducts a series of short courses (required for instrument access), which involve direct experimental demonstrations and hands-on instruction, ranging from basic sample preparation devices to high-end electron microscopes.
-These 2-6 hour courses are offered regularly and frequently, every 2-4 weeks, and are open to Princeton students, as well as students from other universities and to industrial scientists, all free of charge.
-The goal of these training courses is to build the independent user base for the IAC.
-The IAC's short courses have drawn over 3000 student enrollments, including hundreds of researchers from industry, including BMS, Colgate-Palmolive, DuPont, ExxonMobil, FMC, Henkel, Johnson & Johnson, Lockheed Martin, Revlon, SRI, etc.
+These 2-6 hour courses are offered regularly and frequently, every month, and are open to Princeton students, as well as students from other universities and to industrial scientists.
+The IAC's short courses have drawn over 3500 student enrollments, including hundreds of researchers from industry, including BMS, Colgate-Palmolive, DuPont, ExxonMobil, FMC, Henkel, Johnson & Johnson, Lockheed Martin, Revlon, SRI, etc.